View Document Text

 according to predicted trends.
 Other factors such as risk tolerance, market timing, portfolio size,

-investment expenses, etc. may also affect the portfolio performance.
+and investment expenses may also affect the portfolio performance.
 In addition, ODIJ cannot

 always allocate among securities in an optimal manner because selling certain securities would